treqs/use-git/README.md

 ## Prerequisites

-- You'll need Git for Windows.
-See the prerequistes above.
+- You'll need [Git](https://git-scm.com/).
+Download and install as directed.
-- You'll want TortoiseGit.
-See the prerequistes above.
+- Windows Users: You'll want [TortoiseGit](https://tortoisegit.org/).
 TortoiseGit integrates with Windows File Explorer, making it fast and easy to execute most of the typical Git commands used every day.
+TortoiseGit is optional, but recommended for Windows users.

 ## Set up Git

 It is critical that you follow all setup instructions when you first install Git.
 You must configure Git with your full name and email address.

-Set up Git for every repository on your computer by following the simple instructions at:
+Set up Git for **every repository** on your computer by following the simple instructions at:

 - <https://docs.github.com/en/free-pro-team@latest/github/using-git/setting-your-username-in-git>